 The New Reality for Mobile Gaming: The VR/AR Opportunity

 Dive into this report to learn about the AR and VR technology landscapes, what the future potential is for each on mobile and how they are helping to drive the growth of mobile devices and gaming.

 SLAM has the potential to improve and fundamentally change the lives of consumers and businesses in the future.
 Learn more about SLAM, and which five markets can expect to see a big impact from this technology.

-Mali Technologies are developed to allow ever-increasing graphics complexity within the thermal limits of mobile devices.
-The technologies provide significant system-wide bandwidth savings across all formats to ensure that users experience the latest in graphics quality on any device.
+Mali Technologies have been developed to allow ever-increasing graphics complexity within the thermal limits of mobile devices.
+The technologies provide significant system-wide bandwidth savings across all formats to ensure that users can experience the latest in graphics quality on any device.

 Arm and its global partner ecosystem is one of the largest, most prolific and creative communities of product innovators.
 We’re providing power-efficient intelligence as the foundation for transformative applications and business ideas.
 See how Arm makes smart possible.

 Microsoft's new mixed reality headset, HoloLens 2, has moved to an Arm-based platform.
 This enables a number of benefits including improved AR performance and increased power efficiency.

 A Total Compute Approach to Delivering Digital Immersion

 Total Compute represents a new approach to IP design focusing on use-case driven optimized system solutions.